-BURNING ROCK BIOTECH LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Amounts in thousands of Renminbi ("RMB") and US dollars ("US\$"), unts in thousands of Renminbi ("RMB") and US dollars ("US except for number of shares and per share data)
+BURNING ROCK BIOTECH LIMITED NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Amounts in thousands of Renminbi ("RMB") and US dollars ("US\$"),

 Principles of consolidation

 The consolidated financial statements of the Group include the financial statements of the Company, its subsidiaries, the VIE and the VIE's subsidiaries for which the Company is the primary beneficiary of the VIE.
 All significant intercompany balances and transactions have been eliminated upon consolidation.